Bionif92/Cursos-de-Programacion/TypeScript/TypeScript.md

 ````
 Could generate the same class with different types inside

-Problem with this example are objects, to remove and object, you can not use this class because they are reference values
+**Problem with this example are objects, to remove and object, you can not use this class because they are reference values, need to create a variable with the object to remove it this way**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzU1MTY3MTQyLC05NTYzMjEwOTYsLTIzMj
+eyJoaXN0b3J5IjpbLTk5MTg5NTI4NSwtOTU2MzIxMDk2LC0yMz
-A1NjY3MiwtNTg2NzIyMDY0LC0xODUzMjMxNzksMTczMzk3MzQ2
+IwNTY2NzIsLTU4NjcyMjA2NCwtMTg1MzIzMTc5LDE3MzM5NzM0
-MSwtMTc3MjI1NzI5OSwtMTUxNDgxODcxMiwtMTEyNzc1MjM2Ny
+NjEsLTE3NzIyNTcyOTksLTE1MTQ4MTg3MTIsLTExMjc3NTIzNj
-wtOTI3NzQwMSwtMTAwNzUyODY0Miw3MjAyMjY5MDQsLTgwMDcz
+csLTkyNzc0MDEsLTEwMDc1Mjg2NDIsNzIwMjI2OTA0LC04MDA3
-ODQwNSwtMTc3MzgyMzE0NCw2NTM5MzUzMyw1MzY3MDM1MzcsMT
+Mzg0MDUsLTE3NzM4MjMxNDQsNjUzOTM1MzMsNTM2NzAzNTM3LD
-kzMzA0NDY1NSwtMjA0NDkwMDIxOSwtMTIwMTMwNTQ0OSwtODg5
+E5MzMwNDQ2NTUsLTIwNDQ5MDAyMTksLTEyMDEzMDU0NDksLTg4
-NTgyMzY2XX0=
+OTU4MjM2Nl19
 -->